 Core tip: Autophagy is a mechanism involved in cellular homeostasis.
 In this review the current knowledge on the role of autophagy in non-alcoholic fatty liver disease (NAFLD) is summarised, with emphasis on the current controversy on the lipolytic vs lipogenic function in hepatic lipid metabolism.
 Furthermore the role of autophagy in the pathophysiology of insulin resistance, hepatocellular injury and fibrogenesis is reviewed to better understand its importance in NAFLD.

 Kwanten WJ, Martinet W, Michielsen PP, Francque SM.
-Role of autophagy in the pathophysiology of NAFLD: A controversial issue.
+Role of autophagy in the pathophysiology of nonalcoholic fatty liver disease: A controversial issue.

 Available from: URL: